 Most people know LA as the entertainment capital of the world,

 but some may be surprised to learn that a number of widely varied businesses call the city home and contribute to its growing economy.
 Business services, education, hospitality and tourism top the list of business sectors flourishing throughout the city.
-Long-standing financial services companies, including traditional institutional banks, and alternative lenders like LA car title loan companies.
-Essentially financial companies of all shapes and sizes, investment managers, and insurance companies also make up a significant portion of the city’s economic footprint, either locating headquarters within the city or offering locations to the city’s residents.
+Long-standing financial services companies, including traditional institutional banks, and alternative lenders.
+Essentially financial companies of all shapes and sizes, investment managers, and insurance companies also make up a significant portion of the city’s economic footprint, either locating headquarters within the city or offering locations to the city’s residents, who are used to paying an average of $2,220/month in rent, for standard Los Angeles apartments.”
 Aerospace, technology, and transportation also appear near the top of the industry list in LA, creating a truly diversified, progressive business environment within city limits.
 Other major metropolitan areas, including New York City, Washington D.C., and Chicago have a similar business sector exposure to a certain extent, but LA’s is truly diverse in terms of the scope of business variety.

 LA’s Economic Growth

 Despite slow economic growth around the country over the course of the last decade, Los Angeles has experienced steady growth, according to the area’s Chamber of Commerce.
 One of the factors impacting economic activity in LA is the number of jobs, a figure which climbed to just over 5 million in December of 2016.
 The increase in jobs has steadily pushed the city’s unemployment figures down, currently at 4.7% – the same as the national average.
 Comparatively, the state of California’s unemployment rate came in at 5.1% in the last Bureau of Labor Statistics report.